 Cook the Turkey

-Place a medium non-stick pan with 2 tsp. olive oil over medium-high heat.
+Place a medium non-stick pan over medium-high heat with 2 tsp. olive oil.

 Finish the Turkey

-Add hoisin sauce, water chestnuts, half the Sriracha, white portions of green onions, and ginger to pan with turkey.
+Add hoisin sauce, water chestnuts, half the Sriracha, white portions of green onions, and ginger to pan.
 Stir occasionally, 3-4 minutes.

 Taste, and add remaining Sriracha and a pinch of salt and pepper, if desired.

 Build the Lettuce Wraps

 Place a lettuce cup on a clean work surface (or layer two cups for extra crunch and structural support).

 Fill with a few spoonfuls of turkey mixture and top with slaw mix.